 What researchers point to

+Operation Popeye establishes the precedent for covert military weather modification.
 From 1967 to 1972, the US Air Force operated a classified cloud-seeding program over Southeast Asia codenamed Operation Popeye (also Operation Motorpool and Operation Intermediary Compatriot).
-Silver iodide and lead iodide were dispersed from WC-130 aircraft to extend the monsoon season along the Ho Chi Minh Trail.
-The operation's existence was revealed in 1971 by journalist Jack Anderson and confirmed in 1974 Congressional testimony, leading directly to the 1978 UN Environmental Modification Convention (ENMOD).
-Popeye is the single most commonly cited documented precedent in the chemtrail research literature.
+Silver iodide and lead iodide were dispersed from WC-130 aircraft to extend the monsoon season along the Ho Chi Minh Trail, with the goal of disrupting North Vietnamese supply operations.
+The operation's existence was revealed in 1971 by investigative journalist Jack Anderson, confirmed in 1974 Senate Foreign Relations Subcommittee testimony, and led directly to the 1978 UN Environmental Modification Convention (ENMOD), which prohibited military or hostile use of environmental modification techniques.
+Popeye is the single most commonly cited piece of documented weather-weaponization evidence in chemtrail research — not because it is ongoing, but because it proves the capability and the willingness existed.

-Save the spray footage and field samples before they're removed.
+Save the spray footage and field samples before they disappear.

-Chemtrail documentation — from aerial spray video to soil-sample lab reports — is regularly pulled from YouTube and Instagram under platform misinformation policies.
-Classified saves videos locally and lets you organize them alongside notes, photos, and ratings so you can build a case file that survives moderation cycles.
+Chemtrail documentation — aerial spray video, lab reports, independent soil and rainwater sampling — is routinely pulled from YouTube, Instagram, and TikTok under platform misinformation policies.
+Important documentary material including The Dimming and What in the World Are They Spraying? has been removed and re-uploaded multiple times.
+Classified saves videos locally so you can organize them alongside your notes, photos, and sample-location data in a case file that survives moderation cycles.

 Key voices

-• Dane Wigington — GeoengineeringWatch.org; the most active researcher on chemtrails and geoengineering since the mid-2000s.
+- Dane Wigington — founder of GeoengineeringWatch.org; the most active long-running researcher on chemtrails and geoengineering since the mid-2000s.
+Producer of The Dimming (2021), What in the World Are They Spraying?
+(2010), and the field-sampling archive.

-• Dennis Kucinich — former US Representative (D-Ohio); introduced HR 2977 in 2001 and has revisited the weather-modification legislative question in multiple speaking appearances since.
+- Dennis Kucinich — former US Representative (D-Ohio); introduced HR 2977 in 2001 and has revisited the weather-modification legislative question in subsequent speaking appearances.

-• Rosalind Peterson (d.
-2018) — California Skywatch co-founder; focused specifically on aluminum-in-soil sampling.
+- Rosalind Peterson (d.
+2018) — co-founder of California Skywatch; focused specifically on aluminum-in-soil sampling around California agricultural zones.

-• Michael Murphy — filmmaker behind What in the World Are They Spraying?
+- Michael Murphy — filmmaker behind What in the World Are They Spraying?
 (2010) and Why in the World Are They Spraying?
-(2012).
+(2012), the two documentaries that brought the theory to popular audiences.

-• David Keith — Harvard-based climate scientist; the most cited public advocate for stratospheric aerosol injection as a climate-intervention tool, and the primary investigator of SCoPEx.
+- David Keith — Harvard-based climate scientist; the most cited public advocate for stratospheric aerosol injection as a climate-intervention tool; primary investigator of SCoPEx.

 The official position

-The EPA, the FAA, NASA, and NOAA all hold that persistent white trails behind aircraft are contrails — condensation trails formed when hot humid engine exhaust meets cold upper-atmosphere air.
-The agencies have published joint fact sheets to this effect.
-Elevated aluminum and barium in soil and water samples are attributed to industrial emissions, natural mineral weathering, and baseline geological levels.
-Cloud seeding and weather modification are acknowledged as real, but within the scope of publicly registered state and private programs.
-Solar geoengineering research is acknowledged; deployment is not.
+The US Environmental Protection Agency, the Federal Aviation Administration, NASA, and the National Oceanic and Atmospheric Administration all hold that persistent white trails behind high-altitude aircraft are contrails — condensation trails formed when hot humid engine exhaust meets cold upper-atmosphere air.
+The agencies have published joint fact sheets to this effect, most notably the 2000 EPA-FAA-NASA-NOAA document on contrail formation.
+Elevated aluminum, barium, and strontium in surface soil, water, and snow samples are officially attributed to industrial emissions, natural mineral weathering, baseline geological presence, and — in the case of specific California agricultural zones — historical aluminum sulfate use as a soil amendment.

 Where it is now